-The Chancellor approves the travel of the Vice-Chancellor as well as the Pro-Chancellor and Senate, the Vice-Chancellor approves the travel of the Company Secretary, and the Company Secretary approves the travel of the Vice-Chancellor’s Direct Reports.
+The Chancellor approves the travel of the Vice-Chancellor as well as the Pro-Chancellor and Senate, the Vice-Chancellor approves the travel of the Vice-Chancellor’s Direct Reports.

 Executive staff may delegate authority to book international travel or accommodation on their behalf to their respective assistants.

 The above authorisation form and process must be undertaken for University funded Non-University Staff (including overseas visiting academics) and Students who need to travel for course-work or other University related activities.
 Following approval, a designated staff member will need to book the travel.